 - 8.5.1.
-To allow utilities to install their apparatus in the correct position, footways and carriageways should be clearly marked out by the developer: - By constructing a kerb or a permanent and substantial kerbline (depending on agreed site drawings) - b.
-By suitably marking the line and level of back of footway and boundary lines. - Footways, footpaths and other routes should be clearly marked out to final line and level with suitable pegs or pins, or brought up to formation / final level. - The planned route should be kept clear of hard materials such as bricks, concrete and other large debris. - e.
+To allow utilities to install their apparatus in the correct position, footways and carriageways should be clearly marked out by the developer: - a.
+By constructing a kerb or a permanent and substantial kerbline (depending on agreed site drawings) - b.
+By suitably marking the line and level of back of footway and boundary lines. - c.
+Footways, footpaths and other routes should be clearly marked out to final line and level with suitable pegs or pins, or brought up to formation / final level. - d.
+The planned route should be kept clear of hard materials such as bricks, concrete and other large debris. - e.
 All routes should be maintained and clear of all building and other materials during the installation of apparatus. - f.
 If service entry points are not evident, markers should be provided by the developer to indicate the position at which the service connections are required. - g.
 Developers should clearly mark both ends of pre-installed road crossing ducts to indicate their position.
-Ducts laid by the developer should be suitably spaced to avoid congestion at entry and exit points, to facilitate potential installation of joint boxes, bends etc. Ducts laid for cable installation should always include draw ropes. - Provision should be made by the developer to permit adequate access for utility plant and machinery. - The developer should contact the utility to determine the minimum length of lay to be prepared before commencement of installation. - j.
-The developer should ensure effective co-ordination of utility installation works throughout, to avoid delay and potential conflict. - Routes under overhead electricity lines must be marked in accordance with HSE Guidance Note GS6. - Where ducts are installed by a developer or third party, particular attention should be paid to the appropriate colour coding and materials.
-For further details see Tables 1 and 2. - 8.5.2.
+Ducts laid by the developer should be suitably spaced to avoid congestion at entry and exit points, to facilitate potential installation of joint boxes, bends etc. Ducts laid for cable installation should always include draw ropes. - h.
+Provision should be made by the developer to permit adequate access for utility plant and machinery. - i.
+The developer should contact the utility to determine the minimum length of lay to be prepared before commencement of installation. - j.
+The developer should ensure effective co-ordination of utility installation works throughout, to avoid delay and potential conflict. - k.
+Routes under overhead electricity lines must be marked in accordance with HSE Guidance Note GS6. - I. Where ducts are installed by a developer or third party, particular attention should be paid to the appropriate colour coding and materials.
+For further details see Tables 1 and 2. - m.
+Exact specifications for the use of ducts on development sites should be agreed with the relevant asset owner. - 8.5.2.
 It is important developers follow the above guidelines as utilities reserve the right to reschedule their work if the site has not been adequately prepared.